leolaskov/web-designer/README.md

 # web-designer
-A technical test aimed at potential Junior Web Designer candidates.
+A technical test aimed at potential Web Designer candidates.
 A chance for them to show off their Front-end skills.

 The idea behind this technical test is for you to show us what you can do.
-You are free to use any framework and libraries you wish but the finished product must look like the JPGs within the Source files folder.
+You are free to use any framework and libraries you wish but the finished product must look like the JPG found with this test.

 # Instructions